RealismusModding/FS17_seasons/README.md

 - New maintenance algorithm with repair, maintenance and taxes
 - Keep your machine clean to lower daily maintenance costs
 - Machine not used?
 Pay less
+- You can repair your vehicles at the vehicle workshop (placeable or on the map).
+It is more expensive at the dealer